Skip to main content

 Profile

-Matthew Rubery - Reader's Block - A History of Reading DifferencesMy work focuses on modern literature, media, and reading practices.
+Matthew Rubery - Reader's Block - A History of Reading DifferencesMy work focuses on modern literature, media history, and styles of reading.
 Originally from Texas, I joined Queen Mary in 2010 after teaching in Leeds and Philadelphia for a number of years and completing my doctorate at Harvard.
-My books include The Novelty of Newspapers: Victorian Fiction after the Invention of the News (Oxford, 2009) and The Untold Story of the Talking Book (Harvard University Press, 2016).
+My books include The Novelty of Newspapers: Victorian Fiction after the Invention of the News (Oxford, 2009), The Untold Story of the Talking Book (Harvard University Press, 2016), Reader’s Block: A History of Reading Differences (Stanford, 2022), and Undercover: Victorian Investigative Journalism in Fact and Fiction (Cambridge University Press, 2024).
 Other books that I have edited or co-edited include Audiobooks, Literature, and Sound Studies (Routledge, 2011), Secret Commissions: An Anthology of Victorian Investigative Journalism (Broadview, 2012), and Further Reading (Oxford, 2020).
-My latest book is titled Reader’s Block: A History of Reading Differences (Stanford, 2022).

 Research